m00qek/utest/docs/reference/glossary.md

 On every call the shim checks whether a proxy is active.
 If one is, the call goes to the proxy.
 If not, the call falls through to the real module unchanged.

+For code under test that loads modules with `require()` rather than `import`, a companion `require()` override in the worker covers the same role.
+See [About shim generation](../explanation/shim-generation.md#intercepting-require-in-program-mode-code).

 ---

 ## Proxy